amadlung/2019-04-11-gwu/bash_lesson_1.md

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory. `cd` stands for "**change directory**".

-Let's say we want to navigate to the `shell_data` directory we saw above.
+Let's say we want to navigate to the `dc_workshop` directory we saw above.
 We can use the following command to get there:

 ```
 $ cd dc_workshop